oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 });
 ```

+What kinds of problem is this code anticipating?
+Where will the user be sent if their authentication is successful?

 # Connect to Identity Provider

 Now the app is ready for customers to connect their identity providers!
 This workshop will use an Okta Developer Account as the OIDC provider, to simulate a customer using Okta to connect with your app.

-In a production setting, you would have your customers provide you with the information about their identity providers.
-But in this workshop, you're pretending to be your own customer, so you'll find the OIDC provider information in this step.
+In a production setting, you would have your customers provide you with information about their identity providers.
+But in this workshop, you're pretending to be your own customer, so you'll gather the OIDC provider information in this step.

 Visit [developer.okta.com](developer.okta.com) and log in to your Developer Account, or sign up if you don't have an account yet.
 Open the admin console if you're redirected to your user account dashboard.

 ## Create App Integration

 In the Okta admin console, navigate to "Applications" under the "Applications" heading in the left sidebar.
 Click the "Create App Integration" button, because your sample app isn't published to the app catalog.
-If you'll be having a lot of Okta users sign up for your app, publishing it to the catalog can simplify their onboarding process.
+(If your app's audience includes a lot of Okta customers, publishing to the Okta catalog can simplify their onboarding process.)

 In the "Create a new app integration" dialogue box, select the "OIDC - OpenID Connect" sign-in method, specify that the application is a "Web Application" in the "Application Type" options that appear, and use the "Next" button to continue.

-Give this app integration a useful name like 'Todo app', and make sure that 'Authorization Code' box is selected under "Client acting on behalf of a user" in the Grant type field.
+Give this app integration a useful name like "Todo app", and make sure that "Authorization Code" box is selected under "Client acting on behalf of a user" in the Grant type field.

 Find the ID used for this customer in your app by checking the database.
 For this workshop, the first customer has ID 1, so the sign-in redirect URI is `http://localhost:3333/openid/callback/1`.

 Finally, under Assignments, select "Allow everyone in your organization to access".
 Saving these changes using the Save button at the bottom of the page will take you to the app's General settings tab, which provides a Client ID and Client Secret.

-## Add Org to Database
+## Add Org to App's Database

 Using Prisma Studio to edit your app's database, fill out the `client_id` and `client_secret` for the org with ID 1, using the values from Okta.

 In the Security tab of the sidebar in the Okta Admin Console, find the API settings.
 This page lists the Issuer URI for the Okta organization, which goes into the app's database for that org as its `issuer`.

-Click the name of the default authorizatio server in the Okta Admin Console, and visit the Metadata URI.
-This URI will be of the form `your-devaccount-id.okta.com/oauth2/default/.well-known/oauth-authorization-server`.
+Click the name of the default authorization server in the Okta Admin Console, and visit the Metadata URI.
+This URI will be of the form `your-dev-account-id.okta.com/oauth2/default/.well-known/oauth-authorization-server`.
 From this authorization server metadata, copy the `authorization_endpoint` to the `authorization_endpoint` field in your app's database.
 Copy the `token_endpoint` to the corresponding field in the database as well.

-To find the `userinfo_endpoint`, replace the string `oauth-authorization-server` in the metadata URL with `openid-configuration`, and copy the `userinfo_endpoint` from there to the database.
+To find the `userinfo_endpoint`, replace the string `oauth-authorization-server` in the metadata URL with `openid-configuration`, and copy the `userinfo_endpoint` from the resulting page to the database.

 After this step, your database should contain the `client_id` and `client_secret` unique to the OIDC app that you made in Okta.
 All endpoint fields will start with the Okta organization's domain.

+Check that each value is in the right database field.
+The subdomain of each URL will have your Okta dev account's ID in it, and:
+- The `userinfo_endpoint` ends with `/oauth2/default/v1/userinfo`
+- The `token_endpoint` ends with `/oauth2/default/v1/token`
-The `userinfo_endpoint` will end with `/oauth2/default/v1/userinfo`; the `token_endpoint` will end with `/oauth2/default/v1/token`; the `authorization_endpoint` will end with `/oauth2/default/v1/authorize`.
+- The `authorization_endpoint` ends with `/oauth2/default/v1/authorize`.

 Save the database changes in Prisma, and the first customer's OpenID configuration is ready to go!